NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 	      ...

-Configuring and training NeMo models
+Configuring and Training NeMo Models
 ------------------------------------

 During initialization of the model, key parameters are read from the config (``cfg``), which gets passed in to the model construtor (left panel above, line 2).